September 27, 2019

 To receive emails from a web server, a client needs to use a set of so-called protocols.
 For sending messages, there’s SMTP (Simple Mail Transfer Protocol), while for incoming mail protocols, there are IMAP (Internet Message Access Protocol) and POP3 (Post Office Protocol).
 The main difference between these two is that IMAP allows email synchronization across multiple devices, while POP3 does not.
-Here’s a more detailed explanation about this topic.
+Here’s a more detailed explanation of this topic.

 You can set up any email to work with an email client, provided that you have the required configuration details of these protocols.